Gabeperson/sudoku-solver/README.md

 ### Usage

-Use Windows + Shift + S to copy outside edge of sudoku puzzle.
+Use Windows + Shift + S to copy outside edges of sudoku puzzle.

 activate virtual environment